 Music mogul, Iowine is the brain behind the success of Beats.
 Jimmy Iowine will quit his job as the Chairman of Vivendi SA and be a full-time employee at Apple.
 He will report to Eddy Cue, Senior Apple V.P. on the music side and Apple SVP Phil Schiller on the product side.
 Currently Beats has 250,000 subscribers compared to iTunes 800 million subscribers.

 The Beats deal is looked like as an admission of failure on Apple’s part.
-The Cupertino based company has apparently given up on its own product and bought another giant to help them reignite the image, and the music arm of course.
-Besides, it’s Apple, who is going to have the last laugh once the acquisition if finally over; they had to spent a mere 2% of their whooping cash stash to strike a deal with a company that accounts for $1 billion annual revenue.
+The Cupertino based company has apparently given up on its own product and bought another giant to help them reignite the image and the music arm of course.
+Besides, it’s Apple, who is going to have the last laugh once the acquisition is finally over; they had to spend a mere 2% of their whopping cash stash to strike a deal with a company that accounts for $1 billion annual revenue.
 Similar to Spotify, Beats has a streaming music service, which, for now, will run separately from iTunes.
 The revenues from iTunes are hit due to the emergence of Pandora Media Inc. (NYSE:P) and Spotify.
 Beats is expected to change that and Apple needs a perfect companion to excite that in style.
-However, the use of brand name of Beats is highly atypical of Apple, but justified since its losing edge in the industry.
+However, the use of the brand name of Beats is highly atypical of Apple but justified since it’s losing the edge in the industry.
 It’s no wonder that Eddy Cue called it a no-brainer on their part and says,

 “First music subscription service done right.”